LISA Pathfinder operations

 Ian Harrison joined LISA Pathfinder as Spacecraft Operations Manager (SOM) in 2006 and since then he has been working to assemble a team of engineers to operate the mission and to develop the overall architecture for the mission operations system and ground segment.

-One notable challenge for the FCT will be the development of drag-free flight-control techniques.
+One notable challenge for the FCT has been the development of drag-free flight-control techniques.
 This means working closely with the scientific operations team, project teams, industrial teams and hardware provider teams to match the scientific needs to the space and ground segment capabilities, and to correctly and safely develop procedures for drag-free operations.

-In addition to the mission-dedicated FCT, other experts from ESOC will play a daily role in managing and controlling flight operations, including engineers from flight dynamics, ground stations, computers and communications and mission data systems.
+In addition to the mission-dedicated FCT, other experts from ESOC are playing a daily role in managing and controlling flight operations, including engineers from flight dynamics, ground stations, computers and communications and mission data systems.

 Mission operations overview

-LISA Pathfinder is due to be launched in late 2015 on board a Vega rocket from the European Spaceport in Kourou, French Guiana.
-The critical LEOP will be controlled from ESOC.
+LISA Pathfinder was lofted into orbit on 3 December 2015 on board a Vega rocket from the European Spaceport in Kourou, French Guiana.
+The critical Launch and Early Orbit Phase is being controlled from ESOC.

-The Vega upper stage will inject LISA Pathfinder into an elliptical orbit inclined at 6° to the equator, with apogee near 1540 km and a perigee at 200 km.
+The Vega upper stage injected LISA Pathfinder into an elliptical orbit inclined at 6° to the equator, with apogee near 1540 km and a perigee at 200 km.

-From there, it will use its propulsion module (with a series of six apogee burns) to enter into a transfer orbit and eventually reach its operational orbit around L1, the first Lagrange point of the Sun-Earth system.
+From there, it will use its propulsion module (with a series of six apogee burns) to enter into a transfer orbit and eventually reach its operational orbit around L1, the first Lagrange point of the Sun-Earth system, around the end of January 2016.

 After the transfer orbit, the propulsion module will separate from the spacecraft and LISA Pathfinder will continue to its science mission, stabilized by a set of micro-Newton thrusters, entering a Lissajous orbit around L1 at 500 000 km x 800 000 km.